osalvador/ReplicaDB/docs/docs.md

 The `incremental` mode performs an incremental replication of the data from the source table to the sink table.
 The `incremental` mode aims to replicate only the new data added in the source table to the sink table.
 This technique drastically reduces the amount of data that must be moved between both databases and becomes essential with large tables with billions of rows.

 To do this, it is necessary to have a strategy for filtering the new data at the source.
-Usually a date type column or a unique incremental ID is used.
+Usually, a date type column or a unique incremental ID is used.
 Therefore it will be necessary to use the `source.where` parameter to retrieve only the newly added rows in the source table since the last time the replica was executed.

 Currently, you must store the last value of the column used to determine changes in the source table.
 In future versions, ReplicaDB will do this automatically.